PrathamRanka/human-errors/README.md

 try {
   await doSomethingRisky();
 } catch (err) {
-  // Pass the error object
+  // 1.
+Pass the error object
   console.log(explainError(err));

-  // OPTIONAL: Pass context for smarter suggestions (like typo detection)
+  // 2.
+(Optional) Pass context for smarter suggestions (like typo detection)
   // console.log(explainError(err, { userObject, config }));
 }
 ```

-## Features

-### 🚀 Smart Fixes
+## What exactly does it expose?

+It exports a single main function `explainError(error, context)` that runs your error through a suite of specific matchers:

 - **Missing Dependencies**: Tells you exactly what to `npm install`.
 - **Typos**: "Variable `usr` not defined" → "Did you mean `user`?" (fuzzy matching).
 - **Missing Await**: Detects when you try to access properties of a Promise that wasn't awaited.
-- **Multi-Cause Analysis**: If an error is ambiguous, it combines insights from multiple patterns to cover all bases.
+- **Multi-Cause Analysis**: If an error is ambiguous, it combines insights from multiple patterns.
 - **JSON Errors**: Explains _why_ your JSON failed (trailing commas, missing quotes).
 - **Common Bugs**: Handles `EADDRINUSE`, `EACCES`, `undefined` properties, and more.

-### 🎨 Beautiful Output

-- Minimal ANSI coloring (Red titles, Green fixes).
-- Automatically falls back to plain text if color is not supported.

-### 🛡️ Crash-Proof
+## Will it break my app?

+**No.** It is designed to be **safe and crash-proof**:

-- Guaranteed to **never** throw an error itself.
+- It guarantees to **never** throw an error itself.
+- If it fails to match an error, it falls back to a safe "Unrecognized error" generic message.
-- Validates inputs so your error handler doesn't cause _more_ errors.
+- It validates inputs so your error handler doesn't cause _more_ errors.

-## Supported Errors (Partial List)

-- `MODULE_NOT_FOUND`: Import errors.
-- `ReferenceError`: Typos and scope issues.
-- `SyntaxError`: Specifically for JSON.parse.
-- `EADDRINUSE`: Port conflicts.
-- `EACCES` / `EPERM`: Permission issues.
-- `TypeError`: Undefined properties (e.g., trying to `.map` undefined).

----

-## Contributing
+## Can I contribute?

+Yes!
 We want to cover every painful error in the Node.js ecosystem.
-PRs are welcome!
+PRs are welcome.

+## Is this maintained?

+Yes.
+This project is actively maintained.